Are you upgrading to premium stainless steel cookware, but not sure whether to buy All-Clad or Le Creuset?

 If you want cookware that’s a bit more forgiving (slower to respond to temperature changes), the D5 collection is your best bet.

-Even though-Clad is expensive; it’s worth the investment since it lasts forever.
+Even though All-Clad is expensive; it’s worth the investment since it lasts forever.

 With that said, Le Creuset is a trusted cookware brand dedicated to quality craftsmanship.
 Its stainless steel collections are limited, but they cover the needs of most home cooks.
 If you prefer the design and feel (especially the handles) of Le Creuset, go with it.
 You won’t regret it.